m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 Below are all the commands outlined

-We’ll take the following steps:
+0w1We’ll take the following steps:
 Download the latest official Jenkins Docker image
 Set some environment variables for the configuration of Jenkins Copy a list of plugins to install into the Jenkins container